 The Barker-Ferguson Endowed Scholarship was established through a gift by Eddie and Debra Ferguson in honor of her father, William L. Barker, and in memory of her mother, Birdie Parham Barker, and of his parents Jack E. and Dorothy Hunt Ferguson.
 One full scholarship is renewable as long as the recipient maintains a 3.25 cumulative grade point average.
 The Barker-Ferguson Endowed Scholarship is awarded to a resident of Granville or Vance counties, North Carolina, and attending high school in those counties.
 Nominations are to be made by the guidance counselor(s) and/or principals of each school to the Barton College Scholarship Committee.
 The deadline for nominations is January 31.
-The recipient must meet the following minimum requirements: SAT score of at least 1,000, unweighted high school grade point average of a 3.40 on a scales of 4.00, and rank in the upper ten percent of the high school class (where available).
+The recipient must meet the following minimum requirements: SAT score of at least 1,000, unweighted high school class (where available).
 Demonstrated leadership potential and exemplary extracurricular performance are also weighed heavily in the selection process.